 I wrote the book with lofty goals: I want you to find and embrace unlimited potential.
 I want you to accomplish whatever it is you set out to do for the betterment of your life and business.
 I want you to obliterate time-wasting inefficiencies, mindless busywork, and bad habits.

 I love this chapter on how to create a schedule with margin so much, that I wanted to share it with everyone.
 It gives you a taste of the motivation and empowerment that’s just waiting to be unleashed inside the book.
-The official launch date for YBY2018 is October 17, but be on my email list for exclusive pre-order discounts and early access.

 How to Build a Weekly Schedule